Auschwitz Birkenau Guided Tour

 Auschwitz Regular Tour

-the minimal package, the minimal price.
+the optimal option for the minimal price.

 - Only 39 euro per person

 - • Pickup at selected 10 hotels - Andels, Wyspiański, Radisson, Sheraton, Holiday Inn, Qubus, Hilton Garden Inn, Kazimierz, Novotel, Golden Tulip